Israa-Idris/Churn-Analysis-in-R/README.md

 ```
  ![](churn_with_internet_service.png)

+ The churn rate is highest for customers using Fiber optic internet, followed by DSL.
+Customers with No internet service have the lowest churn rate.

 ### 4. Create a Bar Plot for Contract Type and Churn

 ```r
 # Create a bar plot for Churn by Contract Type
 ggplot(data, aes(x = Contract, fill = Churn)) +